 - How do you see this program advancing your professional goals?

-- Official transcript of bachelor's degree in Audiology, or a related science (for example: International ENT physician).
+- Submit official transcripts of bachelor's degree in Audiology, or a related science (for example: ENT physician).

-- An international student whose degree was completed at a foreign or French-Canadian school will be required to submit a document-by-document credential review from an accredited agency (see http://www.naces.org/members.html for a list of accredited agencies), which evidences all post-secondary studies completed.
+- An student whose degree was completed at a foreign or French-Canadian school will be required to submit a document-by-document credential review from a NACES accredited agency which evidences all post-secondary studies completed.
 Please consult the agency’s web site for requirements to complete the evaluation.